mfgc76/ookdbaddin/README.md

 # ookdbaddin
 openoffice calc add-in to connect to kdb+

-This addin adds a formula Q() to openoffice calc to send a command to q.
+This add-in adds a formula Q() to openoffice calc to send a command to q.
 It may return an atom/list/table or nothing at all.